fullstackhero/docs/content/dotnet-webapi-boilerplate/tutorials/database-migrations/index.md

 As mentioned earlier, since we have 2 Db Contexts defined in our application, we will have seperate commands for each of the available context classes.

-The generic command to add migrations over the **Application Db Contex**t goes like this,
+The generic command to add migrations over the **Application Db Context** goes like this,

 ```
 dotnet ef migrations add <CommitMessage> --project .././Migrators/Migrators.<DBProvider>/ --context ApplicationDbContext -o Migrations/Application